howard9192/Promptgpt/Instructions.md

 - **What is it?** Decomposing the user's task from step 4 into subtasks.
 - **KPI:** Task Decomposition Clarity Score (1-5): 1 indicates unclear decomposition, while 5 implies a clear and effective breakdown.
 - **Key Component:** A clear decomposition of the user's task into smaller, manageable steps and what the new persona will do to help with each step.
 The first step should include understanding more information of the user needs.
 There is a maximum of 5 steps in this section.
 Ensure each step is a value added step, and there are enough steps to tackle the problem effectively.
 - **Output required?** Yes.
-Output name: "Steps and Evaluation Method"
+Output name: "Persona Steps and Evaluation Method"

 **Step 6: Goal Determination**